stmh-infosec/onefuzz/README.md

 The software may collect information about you and your use of the software and send it to Microsoft.
-Microsoft may use this information to provide services and improve our products and services.
+Microsoft may use this information to provide services and improve our product and services.
 You may [turn off the telemetry as described in the repository](docs/telemetry.md#how-to-disable-sending-telemetry-to-microsoft).
 There are also some features in the software that may enable you and Microsoft